Glendonites as Ancient Cold Water Indicators

 The existence of glendonites or any other cold-water indicators in the geologic record is a challenging problem for young Earth creationists (YECs) and their Flood geology.
 In some cases, the occurrence of glendonites along with other evidence indicate the presence of glaciomarine environments and nearby glaciers before the Pleistocene (e.g., Fielding et al. 2006; 2010), which Oard (1997; 2015) and other YECs admit are totally incompatible with Flood geology.

 Some, but not all, YECs believe that an enormous amount of heat was released during Noah’s Flood from accelerated radioactive decay, widespread volcanism and/or rapidly moving tectonic plates.
-Under this scenario, ikaite and their cold water environments would have had to have been totally isolated from the volcanism, tectonic activity and even trace amounts of any naturally occurring radioactive elements.
+Under this scenario, ikaite and their cold water environments must have been totally isolated from the volcanism, tectonic activity and even trace amounts of any naturally occurring radioactive elements.
 This is not an easy requirement considering that Paleozoic and Mesozoic glendonites are abundant in a number of locations across the globe and radioactive elements, igneous rocks, and tectonic features are very common in what YECs usually identify as Flood deposits (that is, generally at least Cambrian through Cretaceous rocks).

 Mr. Oard’s Strawman Fallacies